husnejahan/Human-activity-recognition/README.md

 1. Download pretrained model

-2. Configure your dataset and pretrained model path in mypath.py
+2. Configure the dataset and pretrained model path in mypath.py

 3. To train the model